rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 ### Fixing soundness issues

 We fixed multiple long-standing unsound issues, see [the full list of closed issues](https://github.com/rust-lang/rust/issues?q=is%3Aissue+label%3AI-unsound+label%3AT-types+-label%3Arequires-nightly+is%3Aclosed+closed%3A%3C2024-06-20+).
 The most most notable of which was [#80176](https://github.com/rust-lang/rust/issues/80176).
 This subtle issue caused us to accept methods in trait implementations whose function signature had outlives requirements not present in the trait definition.
 These requirements were then never proven when calling the trait method.
-As there were some crates which relied on this pattern by accident, even if it their usages didn't exploit this unsoundness, we first merged a [future-compatability lint](https://github.com/rust-lang/rust/issues/105572) which we then moved to a hard error after a few versions.
+As there were some crates which relied on this pattern by accident, even if it their usages didn't exploit this unsoundness, we first merged a [future-compatibility lint](https://github.com/rust-lang/rust/issues/105572) which we then moved to a hard error after a few versions.

 We've also spent time on [categorizing the remaining open issues][unsoundCat] and integrating them into our longterm planning.
 Most of the remaining ones are blocked on the